About

 What is Medical Humanities?

-Our work aligns with Georgetown University’s core educational mission and Jesuit values of cura personalis; health practitioners cannot treat “the whole patient” without recognizing and valuing their humanity in its many facets.
-Furthermore, a unique strength of our program is its collaborative breadth: it engages faculty, students, and clinical trainees across the medical center and arts and sciences campus, which opens up opportunities for creative, trans-disciplinary teaching, research, and collaboration.
+A unique strength of our program is its collaborative breadth, engaging faculty, students, and clinical trainees across both the medical center and arts and sciences campus.
+This creates rich opportunities for creative, cutting-edge teaching, research, and collaboration.

-The Medical Humanities Initiative offers a minor in Medical Humanities, Culture, and Society.
-Students who pursue this minor engage with invested Georgetown faculty and the greater DC community to deepen their interests within health education, research, and scholarship in the humanities and social sciences.
+Our initiative offers a minor in Medical Humanities, Culture, and Society.
+The minor requires 18 total credits, including core courses in Introduction to Medical Humanities and a Senior Capstone in Medical Humanities and electives from disciplines such as history, literature, philosophy, anthropology, science and technology studies, and psychology.
+Students pursuing this minor work closely with dedicated Georgetown faculty and connect with the greater DC community to deepen their engagement with health education, research, and scholarship in the humanities and social sciences.

 Our Collaborators